alonizhak/elementor/README.md

 I've had a bit of time issue, tried to go the API route but it was taking too much time and resorted to one file answer (main.py)

-i've used postgtres as the db
+i've used postgtres as the db (config yaml whould have held the credentials, did not implement)

 the current solution reads from the file, and create a website table for each site as well as a tracking table so we know when the site was last tracked. it only updates table if last_tracked most recent timestamp is more the 30 mn away.